PlaintextGroup/oss-virtual-incubator/README.md

 As long as it fits the goal of systemically improving the sustainability of the OSS ecosystem, it counts.

+### Do OSS security proposals count?

+Yes, OSS security is a big part of sustainability and falls within scope.

 ### My organization would like to collaborate with you on this initiative.
 How can we help?

 Please drop us a note at [contact@plaintextgroup.com](mailto:contact@plaintextgroup.com).